 Nokia’s ultimate fall can be put down to internal politics.
 In short, Nokia people weakened Nokia people and thus made the company increasingly vulnerable to competitive forces.
 When fear permeated all levels, the lower rungs of the organization turned inward to protect resources, themselves and their units, giving little away, fearing harm to their personal careers.
 Top managers failed to motivate the middle managers with their heavy-handed approaches, and they were in the dark with what was really going on.

 Here are the main reasons why Motorola failed:

 Instead of listening to their customers, Motorola’s management was preoccupied with desires of the U.S. wireless carriers who were not very interested in new 3G net.
 Exactly at this point when other market players were adapting to new demands, Motorola lost its chance.

-The outdated features of Motorola’s phones played a huge role in why it lost its top place in the mobile market.
+The outdated features of Motorola’s mobile phone played a huge role in why it lost its top place in the mobile market.
 Other vendors provide more features, innovative ideas and better customer service for the lower price, these factors make it almost impossible to compete for Motorola in the world of communication devices.

-Sony’s weak sides that led to failure:
+Sony’s mobile phone weak sides that led to failure:

 - High prices for an average phone